Sump pump not working

 Plumbing

-The answer to 'sump pump not working' is that there are several common causes, including a faulty pump, clogged intake, tripped circuit breaker, or issues with the float switch.
-Symptoms may include the pump not turning on, running continuously, or not pumping out water effectively.
+The answer to 'sump pump not working' is that the most common causes are a tripped circuit breaker, a faulty sump pump motor, a clogged or frozen discharge line, or a problem with the sump pump float switch.
+Symptoms may include the sump pump not turning on, running continuously, or failing to pump water effectively.

 Step-by-Step Guide